-Then Sith lord and apprentice McDiarmid and Christensen reunited onstage, where Christensen spoke about his epic volcano lightsaber battle in Episode III and the unexpected challenge it presented.
+Then Sith lord and apprentice McDiarmid and Christensen reunited on stage, where Christensen spoke about his epic volcano lightsaber battle in Episode III and then unexpected challenge it presented.

 Lucas would have to come tell him after takes, "I can see your mouth moving."